 In scientific reports, the amount of imprecision being introduced, and the reasons for introducing it, are important elements in our evaluation of what is being said or written.
 There could be all the difference in the world between 500 and about 500, and it's important to know the margins of tolerance a person is using in order to interpret them.
-When someone says Smith has written over thirty novels, in principle the actual number of novels written ranges from thirty-one to infinity.
-In practice, we interpret this figure to be from thirty-one to about thirty-five or so.
-Anything much higher would be nearly forty.
-Our numerical system makes us round figures up or down in tens and fives.
-We don't normally say, 'Smith has written over thirty-four novels.'
-For most purposes, a phrase such as about thirty suffices.
+When someone says Smith has written over 30 novels, in principle the actual number of novels ranges from 31 to infinity.
+In practice, we interpret this figure to be from 31 to about 35 or so.
+Anything mush higher would be nearly 40.
+Our numerical system makes us round figures up or down on 10s and 5s.
+We don't normally say, Smith has written over 34 novels.
+For most purposes, a phrase such as about 30 suffices .
 And indeed, to go for a more precise figure would suggest that I was making a particular point.
-For example, after a meeting attended recently, someone asked how many people had been present.
-'About 50', said the manager.
-'Fifty-three', said the assistant manager, who had earlier been asked to put out 50 chairs and then had to find another three when some extra people arrived.
+The other night, for example, after a meeting in Holyhead, someone asked how many people had been present.
+About 50, said the manager.
+53 said the assistant manager, who had earlier been asked to put out 50 chairs, and who then had to find another three in a panic when extra people arrived.